tblein/getdata_assignement/README.md

-This project aimed to format the data from Human Activity Recognition Use Smartphones Dataset as tidy dataset.
+This project aimed to format the data from Human Activity Recognition Use Smartphones Dataset as a tidy dataset.

 The script to format the data is run_analysis.R.
 The script expect that the data are unzip in "UCI HAR Dataset" folder.
 In case of an other directory change the